 Application Document Completed

 Letter of Intent.

 Data Requested with Application.

 Proposal Narrative

 Purpose of ProposalWhat Will Be DoneWho Will Implement the Proposal

 Proposal Abstract.

 Budget Worksheet and Budget Narrative.

-Memorandum of Understanding/Memorandum of Exemption.
+Memorandum of Understanding/Memorandum of Exemption

 Application for Federal Assistance: SF-424.

 Disclosure of Lobbying Activities (SF-LLL).

 Applicant Financial Capability Questionnaire (if applicable).

 Confidentiality Notice Form.

 Disclosure of Process Related to Executive Compensation (if applicable).

 Pre-Award Risk Assessment.

 Indirect Cost Rate Agreement (if applicable).

 Letter of Nonsupplanting.

-Applicant Disclosure of Duplication in Cost Items.
+Letters of Commitment (if applicable).

-Delivery of Legal Assistance Certification Letter.
+Applicant Disclosure of Duplication in Cost Items (if applicable).